lutchobandeira/lutchobandeira.github.io/_posts/2019-04-17-introduction-to-redux-and-its-role-in-modern-javascript-frameworks-such-as-react-and-angular.md

 };
 ```

-The reducer is a function that takes two arguments (the state that it manages and an action), and returns a **new state**.
+The reducer is a function that takes two arguments (the state it manages and an action), and returns a **new state**.
 This is very important!
 We will always return a new object rather than changing ```state```.

 The argument ```state``` holds the last state returned by the function, in other words, the previous state.
 It is interesting then to assign an initial value:

 <pre class="line-numbers" data-start="1" data-line="1-4,6"><code class="language-jsx">
 const initialState = {
   email: null,
-  displayName: 'Anonimous User',
+  displayName: 'Anonymous User',
 };

 export default (state = initialState, action) => {